Bedford Branch: 01234 353030 Luton Branch: 01582 480011

 Reserving the property

-Once you have decided on a property, you will need to reserve it by paying a ‘holding deposit’ (aka ‘reservation deposit’), usually equivalent to two weeks’ rent.
+Once you have decided on a property, you will need to reserve it by paying a ‘holding deposit’ (aka ‘reservation deposit’), usually equivalent to one weeks’ rent.
 Assuming that the tenancy goes ahead, this will be deducted from the monies due before you move in.
-If the landlord declines to grant the tenancy, it will be refunded less our admin fee.
+If the landlord declines to grant the tenancy, .
 However the deposit will be forfeit if you decide not to proceed for any reason, or if you fail to provide complete and accurate information in your application.

 As a minimum we will require satisfactory references from your employer (or college), a previous or current landlord, and a credit reference report.
 We may also require a personal reference, and sometimes a guarantor.
 We may use the services of an independent referencing company to obtain and evaluate these references.

 Rents are normally quoted calendar monthly, and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Gas, Electricity and Telephone costs.
 All rents are payable by bank standing order to our company bank account or your landlord’s bank account.